bitauth/libauth/docs/verify-transactions.md

 import {
   assertSuccess,
   binToHex,
-  createInstructionSetBCH,
+  createInstructionSetBch,
   createVirtualMachine,
-  OpcodesBCH,
+  OpcodesBch,
   pushToStack,
   stringifyDebugTraceSummary,
   summarizeDebugTrace,
   useThreeStackItems,
-  walletTemplateToCompilerBCH,
+  walletTemplateToCompilerBch,
 } from '@bitauth/libauth';

-const instructionSet = createInstructionSetBCH(true);
+const instructionSet = createInstructionSetBch(true);
 /**
  * A hypothetical "OP_UNROT" which rotates the top stack items in the
  * direction opposite that of OP_ROT.
 (The generic `<State extends ...>`